Homemade dips: Hummus, black bean dip, and pesto

 We’re so excited to start off summer picnics, barbecues, and parties with all the food + fun that go with them!
 Recently I’ve been loving whipping up my own hummus / pesto / any other dips because everything is so fresh and even tastier and healthier this way!
 It is so easy to grab a tub of hummus at the store, but it’s also pretty much as easy to make as a smoothie… so I dropped the excuse and we’ve been experimenting with different dips, flavors and add-ins!
 I’ve been loving everything from red pepper hummus to black bean dip to pesto … and of course different things to dip into them!
 Our favorites uses are: as a sandwich spread, a dip for veggies, or a board with crackers!
 My girls love crackers and could eat them all day long, so I like getting healthier versions of them.
-Enter Nut-Thins, which are made with almonds and a lot more nutritious.
+Almond flour crackers from Simple Mills have been our favorite so far!
 We’ve loved trying out a few varieties.
-Below I’ll share some favorite dip recipes to go with them!
+Below I’ll share some favorite dip recipes to go with whatever you’re dipping!

 1 can chickpeas (15 ounces), drained and rinsed